BawdyAnarchist/quBSD/docs/Future_Development.md

 TIMEOUT overhaul - timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago

 rc.conf -nmdm cuse , I dont know if I need them or what for

-When you restore, the datasets dont inherit their qubsd:autosnap properties

 Take another hack at the recording device problems